European shares drop sharply; traders cite China regulation concerns

 By Alistair Smout and Francesco Canepa

-LONDON, April 17 European shares dropped on Friday, with traders pointing to weakness in Chinese futures markets as one of the drivers on a trading day also marked by an outage on Bloomberg financial terminals.
+LONDON, April 17 European shares extended losses on Friday, with traders pointing to weakness in Chinese futures markets as one of the drivers of the fall on a trading day also marked by an outage on Bloomberg financial terminals.

 Traders said weakness in Chinese futures markets fuelled the drop in Europe and was related to market chatter about further regulatory changes on trading in China, including a clampdown on margin trading.